- Keywords

 file: '/templates/.gitlab-ci-template.yml'

-.
-If you do not specify a value, the ref defaults to the HEAD
+ref.
+If you do not specify a value, the ref defaults to the HEAD of the project:

 include: